This event is postponed. Please check back for updates, or joing our mailing list for updates. Our statement can be read here.

 Carmel Amit, Maïna Belray, Jesse Byiers, June Fukumura, Michaela Mar, & Michael Reinhart

 Maïna Belray, Jesse Byiers, Thomas McKechnie, Zev Mair, Michaela Mar, & Michael Reinhart

 [elephants] collective is an experimental Toronto theatre collective that has been creating together since 2014.
 The collective has had a range of manifestations over the years, but has always been founded on three values: extensive dramaturgy, rigorous physical training and ongoing inquiry into the range of possibilities available in the performer/audience exchange. [elephants] has presented work in an array of venues and festivals including Rhubarb, SummerWorks, Toronto Fringe, DaPoPo’s Live-In Festival (Halifax), and through a number of residencies and independent productions.

-A Wake for Lost Time runs non-stop 21st of March 21st to the 22nd of March, 4pm - 4pm
+A Wake for Lost Time will run non-stop 4pm - 4pm, dates TBA

 Venue: The Vancouver Opera O’Brian Centre 1945 McLean Drive, Vancouver, - just a 5 - 10 minute walk from from Commercial-Broadway Skytrain!

 Tickets: $34 ($24 for students, seniors, and cultural workers) available online or at (604)-872-1861.
 Attendees may stay as long as they wish, and can leave or re-enter the space throughout the duration of the performance.
 Audience members will get a toonie back every time they return for a new performance loop (with a maximum of 5 re-entry toonies).